 Solution: Having the right point-of-sale (POS) system is critical to juggling the responsibilities involved in running a restaurant.
 Through powerful reporting capabilities, a POS can help you promote best-selling menu items, easily accommodate custom orders and support online ordering and delivery, which are great add-ons to any business.

 The right POS system, however, goes beyond point-of-purchase functionality.
-Manage staff with integrated payroll and employee scheduling, and streamline back-office accounting by connecting to accounting software using solutions such as QuickBooks Point of Sale powered by Revel Systems.
+Manage staff with integrated payroll and employee scheduling, and streamline back-office accounting by connecting to accounting software using solutions such as QuickBooks Point of Sale.
 You can even record tax payments and filings as the POS tracks total sales tax collected in a given period.

 This is one business where the fantasy of owning it and the reality of running it can be drastically different.
 While bars have great profit margins on alcohol, there are a lot of regulations.